spxbhuhb/adaptive/doc/internals/resource.md

 The structured group is much more complex.
 Each kind has its own structure, pre- and post-processing.

 ## Resource access

-If not instructed otherwise, all resource accessors are extension functions of the global objects defined in `fun.adaptive.resouce.model`:

-* Files
-* Fonts
-* Graphics
-* Images
-* Text

 The resource is generally passed to a function as below.
 The `Files.test` in this case references the generic file resource called `test`.